sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    implementing all these variants in the same class will lead to an unintuitive interface where certain properties or methods of the class will only be available or function properly based on the ``stash_mode``.

+   .. rubric:: Initialization

+   Construct a new instance

+   :param stash_mode: the stashing mode with which the data was stashed on the remote.

    .. py:attribute:: _storable
       :canonical: aiida.orm.nodes.data.remote.stash.base.RemoteStashData._storable
       :value: False

-   .. py:method:: __init__(stash_mode: aiida.common.datastructures.StashMode, **kwargs)
-      :canonical: aiida.orm.nodes.data.remote.stash.base.RemoteStashData.__init__

-      Construct a new instance

-      :param stash_mode: the stashing mode with which the data was stashed on the remote.

    .. py:property:: stash_mode
       :canonical: aiida.orm.nodes.data.remote.stash.base.RemoteStashData.stash_mode